-Patients with type 2 diabetes mellitus (T2DM) it is recommended to start on antihypertensive medications if BP is more than 130/80 with a goal of BP lower than 130/80.
+- For patients with type 2 diabetes mellitus (T2DM), it is recommended to start on antihypertensive medications if BP is more than 130/80 with a goal of BP lower than 130/80.

 There are multiple classes of antihypertensive medications used for the treatment of HTN; the most recommended classes used as first-line for treatment are:

 - Thiazide-type diuretics

 - Calcium channel blockers